-Steffen Wick belongs to a young generation of composers who are blurring the boundaries between different genres.
+Steffen Wick belongs to a generation of composers who are blurring the boundaries between different genres.
 He combines classical and contemporary stylistic elements into a modern, poetic sound language.

 Steffen Wick studied composition under professor Caspar Johannes Walter, music theory, piano and new media at the State University of Music and Performing Arts Stuttgart.
 He then went on to expand his composition studies in a master class with Moritz Eggert at the University of Music and Performing Arts Munich and gained further artistic input from personal encounters with Steve Reich, Pascal Dusapin, Wolfgang Rihm and Detlev Glanert.

-Steffen Wick’s concert works include all genres: from lavish scores for symphonic orchestras (such as Womb), chamber music (such as Inner Monologue for vocal quartet, a work commissioned by the Siemens Arts Program), to exotic compositions (such as the commissioned composition Transborder for Korean gayageums and European instruments).
+Steffen Wick’s concert works include all genres: from lavish scores for symphonic orchestras (such as Womb), chamber music (such as Inner Monologue for vocal quartet, a work commissioned by the Siemens Arts Program), to exotic combinations (such as the commissioned composition Transborder for Korean gayageums and European instruments).

-Steffen Wick’s music has been performed at the Bregenzer Festspiele, the Wiener Musikverein, the Konzerthaus Berlin and Radialsystem among others.
-His works have been performed by the Staatsphilharmonie Rheinland-Pfalz, the Sinfonietta Basel, the Philharmonic Orchestras of Cottbus, Freiburg and Gießen as well as the »Eight Cellists« of the Vienna Symphony Orchestra.
+Steffen Wick’s music has been performed at the Bregenzer Festspiele, the Wiener Musikverein, the Konzerthaus Berlin and Radialsystem V among others.
+Interpreters of his work include the Staatsphilharmonie Rheinland-Pfalz, the Basel Sinfonietta, the Philharmonic Orchestras of Cottbus, Freiburg and Gießen as well as the »Eight Cellists« of the Vienna Symphony Orchestra.

-, for which Steffen Wick wrote the music, was performed by the Stuttgart Chamber Orchestra with a video installation in the ZKM | Center for Art and Media Karlsruhe, phaeno Wolfsburg, the Kunstverein Stuttgart and the Museum für Kommunikation Frankfurt.
+In 2008, the »video concerto« Beyond Vision was performed by the Stuttgart Chamber Orchestra with a video installation at ZKM | Center for Art and Media Karlsruhe, phaeno Wolfsburg, Kunstverein Stuttgart and the Museum für Kommunikation Frankfurt.

 In 2013, Steffen Wick was commissioned by the Bavarian Academy of Fine Arts to compose music to silent films by film pioneer Georges Méliès for the Henschel Quartet.
-This was curated by the filmmaker Edgar Reitz.
+This was curated by filmmaker Edgar Reitz.

-In 2012, the stage performance of Wick’s music theatre Musicophilia, based on the novel of the same name by Oliver Sacks, was "particularly expressive« (Süddeutsche Zeitung).
+In 2012, the stage performance of Wick’s music theatre Musicophilia, based on the homonymous book by Oliver Sacks, was deemed »particularly expressive« (Süddeutsche Zeitung).
 This production won the Music Theatre Now Prize from the International Theatre Institute in 2015.

-His music theatre performance Particles, with influences from »physical theatre« and »nouveau cirque«, a work commissioned by the Friedrichsbau Varieté Stuttgart, was premiered in March 2015 and was performed 50 more times within two months.
+His music theatre performance Particles, with influences from »physical theatre« and »nouveau cirque«, a work commissioned by Friedrichsbau Varieté Stuttgart, premiered in February 2015 and was performed for more than 50 nights.

-In 2011, Steffen Wick was a winner of the composition competition at the Bregenzer Festspiele.
-In 2013, Wick and Detel won awards for their projects from the German Government as “creative pilots”.
-In 2014, Steffen Wick received a residency at the International House of Artists Villa Concordia, 2015 at the Cité Internationale des Arts Paris and in 2017 in the Künstlerhaus Salzwedel.
+In 2011, Steffen Wick was a winner of the Bregenzer Festspiele composition competition.
+In 2013, Wick was presented the »German Cultural and Creative Pilot Award« by the German Government.
+In 2014, Steffen Wick received a residency at the International House of Artists Villa Concordia, 2015 at the Cité Internationale des Arts Paris and 2017 at the Künstlerhaus Salzwedel.